Somerville Divorce Lawyer

 Contact a Somerville Divorce Lawyer Today

 If you are facing divorce in New Jersey, reach out to a dedicated, compassionate family law attorney you can trust.
 Somerville divorce lawyer Katherine K. Wagner will provide you with the advice and representation you need, combined with the emotional support necessary to get through this difficult process.
 In the end, you will be stronger, happier, and ready to move on to a fuller and brighter future.
 Our firm serves clients across central New Jersey, including the local communities of Bridgewater, Clinton, Franklin Township, Hillsborough, Bernards Township, Flemington, New Brunswick, Montgomery, North Plainfield, and Bound Brook.
-Contact the Law Offices of Katherine K. Wagner today to discuss your divorce.
+Contact Katherine K. Wagner, Attorney At Law today to discuss your divorce.